 Hey, I’ve got another YouTube video for you.
 In fact, I filmed a bunch more yesterday.
 You should see those videos in the next couple of weeks.
 If you haven’t subscribed to my YouTube channel yet, make sure to subscribe here.

-For today, I have a video and article for you when it relates to relieving knee pain.
+For today, I have a video and article for you relating to relieving knee pain.

 In today’s video, I wanted to go through 4 simple knee pain exercises and stretches.